Update: This offer for The Blue Business℠ Plus Credit Card from American Express has expired. Learn more about the current offers here.

 So you’re not seeing wrong, the bonus just differs based on which channel you go through.
-The 20,000 point sign-up bonus is considered a “special offer,” so I suspect it’s limited time, though an end date hasn’t yet been published.
-I don’t see the sign-up bonus on the card getting any higher than that, given what a lucrative no annual fee card this is.
+The 20,000 point welcome bonus is considered a “special offer,” so I suspect it’s limited time, though an end date hasn’t yet been published.
+I don’t see the welcome bonus on the card getting any higher than that, given what a lucrative no annual fee card this is.

 Am I eligible for the bonus if I had the Blue for Business Card?

 The new Blue Business Plus Credit Card replaces the Blue for Business Card, which was potentially quite lucrative as well, though I think this one is better.
 I applied for the Blue for Business Card last year, though am now also very interested in this card.
 As far as I know, American Express won’t automatically be transferring over Blue for Business accounts into Blue Business Plus accounts.

 Furthermore, I’ve confirmed with American Express that this card is considered to be a “new product,” so you should be eligible for the welcome bonus even if you had the Blue for Business Card in the past.